department-of-veterans-affairs/content-build/README.md

 - You can run this concurrently with `yarn watch`.
 It adds local routes needed to preview Drupal nodes (e.g. `/preview?nodeId=XX`).

-If you do not have access to the SOCKS proxy, you can **fetch the latest cached version of the content** with the following:
+If you do not have access to the VA Network, you can **fetch the latest cached version of the content** with the following:

 ```sh